Selo gori, a baba se češlja: Production

-The first season of "Selo gori, a baba se češlja" began airing on March 10, 2007 on RTS1.
+The first season of "Selo gori, a baba se češlja" began airing on 10 March 2007 on RTS1.
 The first season had only 4 episodes which were immensely popular mostly due to the famous cast which took part in the series.
 The first episode was watched by 2.1 million people, an extremely high figure for a debuting show.
 However, by the time series 2 began airing (on January 19, 2008), the show recorded massive viewer ratings.
 The second season contained a total of 25 episodes.
 The much anticipated third season of the show was aired from December 2008 to a massive television audience.
 The second episode of the third season was watched by over 3 million people making it one of the most watched programmes ever broadcast in Serbia.
 Ratings somewhat declined by the end of the third season (mostly due to the beginning of summer when television ratings generally fall) but they still remained strong with average viewing of 2.9 million people, which is extremely high for Serbian television.

 "Selo gori, a baba se češlja" is aired once per week.
 Despite its impressive ratings, which has allowed it to carry the title of the most watched scripted television show in Serbia, the director and screenwriter Radoš Bajić announced that the show's fourth season will be its last.
-The fourth season was filmed from August 20, 2009 to April 2010, while the show aired from January 16, 2010.
+The fourth season was filmed from 20 August 2009 to April 2010, while the show aired from January 16, 2010.
 It has 33 episodes.
 The fourth and final season is made up of 2 parts, with the first part airing from January 2010 until May 2010 and the second airing from November 2010 until May 2011.

 By the end of the third season "Selo gori, a baba se češlja" has 55 episodes plus 1 special episode which was aired prior to the beginning of the third season, showing the making of the series as well exclusive interviews with the cast and crew.

-The show is mostly filmed in Kragujevac and Central Serbia, specifically the geographical region of Šumadija.
+The show was mostly filmed in Kragujevac and Central Serbia, specifically the geographical region of Šumadija.